 Screening during the 2022 Sundance Film Festival.

-For more information, head to the official Something in the Dirt Sundance film page.
+For more information, head to the official Something in the Dirt Sundance film page or XYZ Films.

 Final Score: 4.5 out of 5.